haydenykh/Floppy-Monke-SMP/README.md

 > Can I invite more members to this server?

 Acutally, **no**.
 More members either might crash the server or spamming in the chat.

 ---
+# End
+That's all for now.
+If you wanna ask more questions, go join our discord server! [^1]

+---